scholarslab/codespeakkit/schedule.md

 ## Day Two

 The second day was more "hands-on" in the broadest sense.
-There were a few more hacking sessions; however, most of the sessions' work involved discussion.
+There were a few hacking sessions; however, most of the sessions centered around discussion.
-These sessions pushed hard on their respective topics and worked toward increasing understanding, if not always reaching consensus or closure.
+These pushed hard on their respective topics and worked toward increasing understanding, if not always achieving consensus or closure.

 [chatham]: http://www.chathamhouse.org/about/chatham-house-rule